mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 service assets and engages in espionage activities.

-While the scouts are often viewed as only a scientific service or perhaps ‘paramilitary’ at best, they do put themselves in harm’s way and also provide some distinctly military services.
+While the scouts are often viewed as only a scientific service or perhaps 'paramilitary' at best, they do put themselves in harm's way and also provide some distinctly military services.
 The Scout Service Imperial Protection Detail has served the Emperor for centuries, operating as a lightly armed secret service whose sole